 My friend Trey asks great questions.

-He recently asked me, “So why did you call it lead you first?”
+Shortly after starting my blog, he asked, “So why did you call it lead you first?”

 That inquiry inspired this post.